GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 201 | string | Report was created | As described below

-For each subawardee in the request, the API will process the request as described.
-If the subaward request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the subaward request will be created and the API will return HTTP Status code 201 will be returned.
-If the request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
+For each sub awardee in the request, the API will process the request as described.
+If the sub awardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the subaward report for the sub awardee will be created and HTTP Status code 201 will be returned.
+If the sub awardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
 If any validations fail, then the report is saved in "Draft" status and the validation error messages are sent back as a part of the response body.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 The API will return other HTTP Status codes in case of any errors as specified in the [General Error Messages](#general-error-messages) section.